 The time required is 4 hours.
-Walking along the river flowing into Lake Okutama, you will see many incredible spots such as Fudo Falls, Oku-Hikawa Shrine, and Iroha Maple.
+Walking along the river flowing into Lake Okutama, you will see many incredible spots such as Fudo Falls, Oku-Hikawa Shrine, and countless iroha maple trees.
 You will also cross two suspension bridges over the valley.
-It is truly a hiking course in nature.
+It is truly a hiking course steeped in nature.

 3. Okutama Fureai Forest Course

 The Fureai Forest course is a hiking course that allows visitors to fully enjoy the nature of Okutama.